Divine Horsemen

 Desjardins re-worked several old songs by the Flesh Eaters, notably "Poison Arrow", and exercised his literary side by namechecking Chester Himes, Jim Thompson, Donald Goines, James Ellroy, Harry Crews, Ambrose Bierce and James Joyce amongst others on the track "What Is Red" from the Snake Handler LP.

 Personnel

 Other band members included Julie Christensen (Chris' then-wife), Matt Lee and Peter Andrus, as well as the Flesh Eaters stalwart Robyn Jameson.
-They were joined at times by members of L.A. punk bands like Kid Congo Powers of The Gun Club and the Cramps, Jeffrey Lee Pierce of The Gun Club.
+They were joined at times by members of L.A. punk bands like Kid Congo Powers of The Gun Club and the Cramps and Jeffrey Lee Pierce of The Gun Club.

 Divine Horsemen broke up in 1988.
 However, more than three decades later, the band reformed.
 A new album called Hot Rise of an Ice Cream Phoenix was released in 2021.
+Bitter End of a Sweet Night followed in 2023.

 Albums

 Note on Record Labels

 The information below provides the record label at the time the album was released.
 Most of these labels are now defunct or no longer include these albums in their catalog.
 They have currently been relicensed and reissued by Atavistic Records.